MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed-out-of-teams-android-devices.md

    :::image type="content" source="media/signed-out-of-teams-android-devices/sign-in-instructions.png" alt-text="Screenshot of the pop-up window that provides sign-in instructions.":::

-### Option 2: Sign in from the Microsoft Teams admin center
+### Option 2: Restart the device and then sign in from the Microsoft Teams admin center

 > [!NOTE]
 >